mickem/nscp-docs/docs/howto/checks.md

 ![test-client](images/test-client.png)

-Once you have started the shell it will tell you it is loading some modules and so on during startup and finnish with:
+Once you have started the shell it will tell you it is loading some modules and so on during startup and finish with:
 ```
 nscp test
 ...